core-wg/oscore/draft-ietf-core-object-security.md

 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP or HTTP.
 The application decides the conditions for which OSCORE is required.

 OSCORE uses pre-shared keys which may have been established out-of-band or with a key establishment protocol (see {{context-derivation}}).
 The technical solution builds on CBOR Object Signing and Encryption (COSE) {{RFC8152}}, providing end-to-end encryption, integrity, replay protection, and secure binding of response to request.
 A compressed version of COSE is used, as specified in {{compression}}.
-The use of OSCORE is signaled with the new OSCORE CoAP option or HTTP header field, defined in {{option}} and {{http2coap}}.
+The use of OSCORE is signaled in CoAP with a new option ({{option}}), and in HTTP with a new header field ({{header-field}}) and content type 'application/oscore' ({{oscore-media-type}}).
 The solution transforms a CoAP/HTTP message into an "OSCORE message" before sending, and vice versa after receiving.
 The OSCORE message is a CoAP/HTTP message related to the original message in the following way: the original CoAP/HTTP message is translated to CoAP (if not already in CoAP) and protected in a COSE object.
 The encrypted message fields of this COSE object are transported in the CoAP payload/HTTP body of the OSCORE message, and the OSCORE option/header field is included in the message.
-A sketch of an exchange of OSCORE messages, in the case of the original message being CoAP, is provided in {{fig-sketch}}).
+A sketch of an exchange of OSCORE messages, in the case of the original message being CoAP, is provided in {{fig-sketch}}.

 ~~~~~~~~~~~
 Client                                          Server